Smile 2

 Smile 2 still

 Scott’s performance is excellent and larger-than-life, which feels appropriate for this material.
 Her character goes to pieces, and it’s tantamount to watching Gena Rowlands unravel in A Woman Under the Influence (1974).
 Finn has smartly written Skye with several symptoms and quirks that could serve as a case study in trauma-related emotional dysregulation.
-She’s so filled with complexes and neuroses that you wonder how anyone thought she should be performing again—not to mention how she managed to write, record, and release a new album, as well as plan a whole tour in the year after her accident.
+She’s so filled with complexes and neuroses that you wonder how anyone thought she should be performing again—not to mention how she managed to write, record, and release a new album; plan a whole tour; and heal from her injuries all within the first year after her accident.
 Regardless, her therapist has told her to drink water whenever she needs a reminder of her fragile state, so Skye regularly downs whole bottles of Voss, and each bottle, each gulp, becomes more frenzied and representative of her mental state than the last.
 For others, Skye’s every outburst becomes further evidence that she’s losing it, making her claims about something supernatural sound questionable.
 And while spending time with Skye’s frayed mind can be a chore, it’s an implosion that’s difficult to watch but impressive for Scott’s commitment.

 The sequel’s use of a distressed pop star, and even some of Lester Cohen’s production design, cannot help but bring Brady Corbet’s Vox Lux (2018) to mind.
 But the comparison is mostly superficial, with Corbet’s film being an investigation of celebrity and Finn’s film being a metaphor for recovery, post-traumatic stress disorder, and maladaptive guilt.
 But like Vox Lux, Smile 2 boasts some convincing concert stages, flashy costumes, and original music (complete with catchy songs about tragedy and having a broken mind).
 However, if the primary function of the sequel is to scare audiences with a spookily fun time, then Finn achieves what he set out to accomplish.
 No matter how repetitive and familiar the sequel is when placed next to the first entry, it’s consistently scary and frequently disturbing.
 If nothing else, it proves that, sometimes, being a good copy can have the same result as the original.